Write Draft 2: Content + Structure

 Consider this opening paragraph from a student named Adam: “I wasn’t thinking about all the bones that could break or where I was going to land.
 I certainly wasn’t thinking about my fear of trying new things while planning my jump off a cliff over a sand dune.”

 Compare it with an earlier introduction to the same essay: “I first confronted my fear of trying new things during a 10th grade Boy Scout camping trip near Lake Michigan.
 We were on a boring nature walk, and we stopped at every tree looking for something to comment about.”

 The image of breaking bones or landing in a sand dune is far more compelling than the flat sentence that told us a Boy Scout feared trying new things.
 While the first introduction was adequate, the final one stands out.
 It made us want to read more.
 It set the tone for a riveting story about conquering fears head on.

 Where did the powerful introduction come from?
 We found it buried in the middle of Adam’s first draft.
 He learned how to better organize his paragraphs and make the story flow seamlessly through the revision process.
 This example illustrates the difference between good and great.
 Trust the writing process, and it will take you to this great place.

-Before you start revising your essay, consider the feedback you received in Step 6.
-How will you use it?
-Don’t make changes just because your reader suggested them, and don’t disregard suggestions because they sound challenging.
+Before you start revising your essay, consider the writing exercises your coach asked you to complete in Step 6.
+How will you use that new material?
 Keep asking yourself: Why am I telling this story?
 What do I want readers to learn about me that they wouldn’t know from the rest of my application?